 The Foundation will in principle not provide financial support to the construction of new schools or classrooms.

 The main criterion to support local organisations is to improve the accessibility of vocational education for vulnerable and disadvantaged youth.
 Accessibility has primarily to do with the fees to be paid for vocational training.
 The amount of training fees to be paid will be an important criterion in assessing applications for project funding.
 Accessibility has also to do with availability of training centres.
-The Foundation may give priority to e.g., the establishment of new training programs in areas where these are not yet offered or not offered to the underprivileged.
+We also want to pay special attention to increasing employment opportunities by assisting local organisations in developing apprenticeship and internships for on-the-job training.
+This may facilitate access to the labour market.
+Providing tools in the form of a micro-credit is another possibility which allows young people to start up their own small businesses.

 When assessing applications for project funding, we pay particular attention to:

-• recognition and experience of the organisation
+- recognition and experience of the organisation

-• alignment with our target group (vulnerable and/or underprivileged young people)
+- alignment with our target group (vulnerable and/or underprivileged young people)

-• project cost (and own contribution)
+- project cost (and own contribution)

-• feasibility and sustainability of the project
+- feasibility and sustainability of the project

-Grants for vocational education and informal vocational training have a maximum of € 5,000 (for the purchase of training equipment).
+Grants for vocational education and informal vocational training have a maximum of € 5,000.
 Financing several small projects in succession for the same local organisation is a possibility.
-Grants for self-reliance have a maximum of € 3,000 (for the purchase of toolboxes).

-The Foundation allocates annually € 26,000 for project funding, of which 60% will be available from its own resources and 40% from fundraising.
+The Foundation allocates annually € 40,000 for project funding, of which 50% will be available from its own resources and 50% from fundraising.

 Grant agreements will be signed with local organisations, in which mutual obligations are defined, such as the funding commitment of the Foundation and the reporting obligations of the local organisation.